-The ACGME recommends minimizing the number of patient care transitions, a structured and monitored handoff process, education and training of house staff and faculty in handoff competency and a readily available schedule listing fellows and faculty responsible for patient care.
+The ACGME recommends minimizing the number of patient care transitions, a structured and monitored handoff process, education, and training of house staff and faculty in handoff competency and a readily available schedule listing fellows and faculty responsible for patient care.

-- 1. Minimizing patient care transfers - a.
-Fellow clinical rotations will be 4 weeks in duration (with alternate weekends time off and call free) Hand off between the fellow on call and incoming doctor on call is done on Tuesdays (usually fellow to fellow) with continuity of the attending physician until Friday.
-The clinical fellows and attending review the sign-out document on Tuesday. - b.
-Faculty rotate every week from Friday to Friday and the same faculty serves as the on call and inpatient attending to provide continuity and hand off of patients is done with a detailed review with the entire division on Friday mornings at didactic session so that all fellows and attending physicians are aware of the inpatient and on call summary for the week. - 2.
-Patient care handoff procedures - a.
-Both the inpatient and on call attending and fellow are responsible for overseeing the weekly divisional patient handoffs.
-On Friday AM, all attending physicians and fellows clinic providers review outpatient issues or concerns with the on call team for the weekend - b.
-When completing the week of call, the clinical fellow and attending create an email sign-out document to be securely sent to the entire call team on Friday.
-See attachment 1 & 2. - 3.
-Education and training on handoffs - a.
-Divisional education - i.
-Fellows in Pediatric Endocrinology are assumed competent because of prior training, but this competence is is documented by observation both at the beginning of the program and on an ongoing basis.
-Fellows receive handoff training at orientation and the process is discussed and reviewed at each annual program as part of provider division meetings.
-Annual handoff summaries with updated contact information and clinical site information are updated biannually. - b.
-GME education - i.
-An educational video on patient handoffs has been created by the Health Science Center and the Office of Graduate Medical Education to be included in fellow orientation. - 4.
-Schedules
+- 1) Minimizing patient care transfers - a) Fellow clinical rotations will be 4 weeks in duration (with alternate weekends time off and call free) Hands off between the fellow on call and incoming doctor on call is done on Mondays (usually fellow to fellow) with continuity of the attending physician until Friday.
+The clinical fellows and attending review the sign-out document on Monday. - b) Faculty rotate every week from Friday to Friday and the same faculty serves as the on call and inpatient attending to provide continuity and hand off of patients is done with a detailed review with the entire division of Friday mornings at didactic session so that all fellows and attending physicians are aware of the inpatient an on-call summary for the week. - 2) Patient care handoff procedures - a) Both the inpatient and on call attending ad fellow are responsible for overseeing the weekly divisional patient handoffs.
+On Friday AM, all attending physicians and fellows clinic providers review outpatient issues or concerns with the on call team for the weekend. - b) When completing the week of call, the clinical fellow and attending create an email sign-out document to be securely sent to the entire call team on Friday.
+See attachment 1&2. - 3) Education and training on handoffs - a) Divisional education - i) Fellows in Pediatric Endocrinology are assumed competent because of prior training, but this competence is documented by observation both at the beginning of the program and on an ongoing basis.
+Fellows receive handoff training at orientation and the process is discussed and reviewed at each annual program as part of the provider division meetings.
+Annual handoff summaries with updated contact information and clinical site information are updated biannually.

-All schedules are maintained by divisional administrative staff and are posted in the inpatient unit and the outpatient clinic as well as a secure Gmail site which is available for all clinical staff and division members.
-An on call schedule is provided to the hospital operators and the division has a single pager (not changed for 10 years) that is carried by the physician on call to prevent confusion in determining who is providing coverage for the endocrine service.12/2016
+- b) GME education - i) An educational video on patient handoffs has been created by the Health Science Center and the Office of Graduate Medical Education to be included in fellow orientation. - 4) Schedules - a) All schedules are maintained by divisional administrative staff and are posted in Qgenda and at the outpatient clinic as well as a secure Gmail site which is available for all clinical staff and division members.
+An on call schedule is provided to the hospital operators and the division has a single pager number to reach the physician on call as back up to prevent confusion in determining who is providing coverage for the endocrine service .
+12/2016